mattermost/mattermost-handbook/operations/research-and-development/product/product-technical-writing-team-handbook.md

 You can read more about the review process [here](https://developers.mattermost.com/contribute/getting-started/code-review).

-**Note:** This process does not apply to the [API Documentation requirements](https://github.com/mattermost/mattermost-api-reference).
+**Note:** This process does not apply to the [API Documentation requirements](https://github.com/mattermost/mattermost-api-reference) as it is updated automatically and isn't part of the documentation process.

 ### Adding Reviewers to PRs